ajbanjara/Wireshark/rtpdump.md

 ### Format

-The rtpdump file format in Wireshark should (at least more or less) correspond to the binary file format used by the rtpdump/rtpplay program (rtptools). <http://www.cs.columbia.edu/IRT/software/rtptools/> You will also find a description of the file format on that page (but it may cause some confusion regarding padding/byte order)
+The rtpdump file format in Wireshark should (at least more or less) correspond to the binary file format used by the rtpdump/rtpplay program (rtptools). <https://github.com/irtlab/rtptools> You will also find a description of the file format on that page (but it may cause some confusion regarding padding/byte order)

-The description/source code in the Wireshark source tree (the file to look at is tap-rtp-common.c) may be a better source of information: <https://code.wireshark.org/review/gitweb?p=wireshark.git;a=blob;f=ui/tap-rtp-common.c>
+The description/source code in the Wireshark source tree (the file to look at is [tap-rtp-common.c](https://gitlab.com/wireshark/wireshark/-/blob/master/ui/tap-rtp-common.c)) may be a better source of information.

 Actually, the original author(s) of the file format specification on the above mentioned site did not specify alignment/padding issues for the file format.
 However the binary packages as well as example dump files available for download on that site stick to a certain scheme, which the implementation of Wireshark also does.
 That is there are two padding bytes at the end of the RD\_hdr\_t, which brings the RD\_hdr\_t to a size of 8 octets instead of 6.
 The rest is as noted, without any additional padding.